At 48 inches wide, the aerator covers lots of ground in one pass. Works well in most moderately watered soils. Responsive customer service.

-Tough, sturdy spikes punch fairly easily into harder soils like clay.
-Works best in short-term for small patches or smaller lawns.
+Tough, sturdy spikes punch fairly easily into harder soils like clay, that core-type aerators may struggle with.
+Works best in the short term for small patches or smaller lawns.

 Tool handle is a bit short for taller people.
-Foot rest is somewhat narrow and tough to access in work boots.
+Footrest is narrow and tough to access in work boots.

 Whether you are trying to have the biggest and best vegetable garden this season, are hoping that your flower beds will be the talk of the neighborhood, or are looking to improve the health and appearance of your lawn, lawn aeration is key to achieving all of your gardening and lawn care goals.